 - Press all pieces to remove any wrinkles.

-- Following manufacturer’s instructions, fuse the interfacing pieces to the WRONG side of all the corresponding apron front pieces (the print fabric pieces) as follows: on the bodice piece, align the top edge and the armhole curves.
+- Following manufacturer’s instructions, fuse the interfacing pieces to the WRONG side of all the corresponding apron front pieces as follows: on the bodice piece, align the top edge and the armhole curves – or if using a full panel, cover the entire bodice.
 On the neck strap, center the interfacing down the length of the strap.
 On the interior pocket piece, first fold the fabric in half, making it 6½” x 11.
 Press a center crease.
 Open up the fabric again and align the top of the interfacing with the crease line.
 This will leave a ½” of fabric extending along both sides and across the bottom.

 Attach piping to apron front

-- Cut the piping to fit the top of the bodice and the bottom edge of the apron top.
+- Cut the piping to fit both the top and bottom edges of the apron front.
 You want to piping to extend beyond the fabric edges on both ends to allow for any shifting.
 You’ll trim it flush when it’s stitched in place.